-On December 21, 2015, the Maplewood City Council adopted amendments to the Tree Ordinance and Tree Standards.
-The ordinance establishes minimum standards for tree preservation and mitigation of environmental impacts resulting from tree removal.
-It adds a new section on diseased and hazardous trees, and adds requirements for licensing of tree service companies.
-The standards highlight important aspects of the requirements for tree preservation, removal, replacement, and shade tree pest management.
+The tree preservation ordinance establishes minimum standards for tree preservation and mitigation of environmental impacts resulting from tree removal.
+The tree standards highlight important aspects of the requirements for tree preservation, removal, replacement, and shade tree pest management.

 Other Tree & Woodland Ordinances

 Several city ordinances help protect and preserve public and private trees and woodlands in Maplewood:

 Burning: Chapter 20, Article II, Section 20-38 addresses recreational fires and burning in the city.
 Small recreational campfires are permitted with some restrictions.

 Firewood: Chapter 18, Article II, Division 1.
 Section 18-33 (22) describes storage requirements for firewood.
 It prohibits storage of diseased firewood.